potassiummmm/JavaEE_Project/README.md

 ## System Architecture and Component Design

+### System Architecture

-- Dao layer to connect database
+- Design DAO Layer to connect database
-- Service layer to offer business logic
+- Design Service Layer to provide interfaces for manipulate database
+- Design View Layer to show information to users
-- Controller layer to deal with URL request , add models and return the View layer, which is responsible for interacting with users
+- Design Controller Layer to deal with URL requests
--
+  - Use interface in Service Layer to manipulate database
+  - Add object to View Layer

+### Component Design

 ## Database Design

-###

 ## Other Technical Details and/or Information